E-moodles/E-moodles-installation/README.md

 ### Overview
 The mail Address is mail that the specific university that connects the plug-in is created,
 example: Ariel_University+12.6@gmail.com.
-Take a look at our that show how to install and start E-Moodles plugin: https://www.youtube.com/watch?v=WevvPXTk13A Take a look at our video that represents the user side: https://www.youtube.com/watch?v=hXYRmv0WJvY.
+Take a look at our video that show how to install and start E-Moodles plugin: https://www.youtube.com/watch?v=WevvPXTk13A Take a look at our video that represents the user side: https://www.youtube.com/watch?v=hXYRmv0WJvY.

 ### Installation :